 For our full-time staff, we have four levels of leadership.
 We have the Leader level, Executive level, Associate level, and Director level.
 And each level has a different salary range.
 In this model, we are only discussing salary.
 Each one of our full-time pastors also receives a full benefits package that is given to them in addition to a competitive salary (learn more about benefits HERE).
 And, the benefits package is the same for all of our pastors, regardless of their level.

-Here are the salary ranges for the different levels of leadership at our church.
+Here are the salary ranges for the different levels of full-time leadership at our church.
 However, feel free to change these ranges for your church:

 - Leader: This level is for the Lead Pastor only, and is the highest-paid level in the organization.